zhemao/zhemao.github.com/_posts/2012-08-20-information-security.markdown

 is a pretty good cross-platform software package for full-disk encryption.

-I don't know much about disk encryption on mobile phones, but I've heard that Android 3 "Honeycomb" are able to use LUKS encryption. iOS apparently has full disk encryption by default, but its disk encryption implementation is [completely broken and useless](http://www.alertboot.com/blog/blogs/endpoint_security/archive/2010/05/28/iphone-encryption-is-for-naught-under-linux.aspx).
+I don't know much about disk encryption on mobile phones, but I've heard that Android 3 "Honeycomb" and above are able to use LUKS encryption. iOS apparently has full disk encryption by default, but its disk encryption implementation is [completely broken and useless](http://www.alertboot.com/blog/blogs/endpoint_security/archive/2010/05/28/iphone-encryption-is-for-naught-under-linux.aspx).

 ## 6. Encrypt your communications using PGP